AMSP-04/NETN-LOG/NETN-LOG.md

 7. A `RepairComplete` interaction is sent when the repair is completed or after a cancellation.
 The actual completed repairs is provided as `RepairData` and should in the normal case be the same as agreed in the offer.

-8. The consumer sends a `ServiceReceived` interaction as a response to a `StorageComplete` from the provider.
+8. The consumer sends a `ServiceReceived` interaction as a response to a `RepairComplete` from the provider.

-## Transport Service
+# Transport

 A logistics transport service is used when there is a need to move non-consumable entities such as platforms, units humans or other battlefield objects using means of transportation simulated in another federated system.